 The book to read is not the one that thinks for you but the one that makes you think. – Harper Lee

-I have always been a story reader but my interest in non-fiction is fairly premature.
+I have always been a story reader and my interest in non-fiction is fairly premature.
 I am developing it, in favour of my ardent pursuit of knowledge.
 I find that it is much more challenging than reading fiction and offers a vastly different experience.
 With a story, I start from the beginning and it just carries me through to the last page.
 I tried the same with my non-fiction reading choices but did not have as much success.
 So, I decided to go a little deeper and figure out how I can make the most of my non-fiction reading experiences.
 Here are some tips and tricks that I gathered and applied to improve:

 - Feel obligated to read every word from beginning to end.
 This is often very difficult and not necessary to benefit from the experience.